verrazzano/verrazzano/install/README.md

 ```

 In order to use the consoles, you need to import the root certificate so that the certificates used
 by Verrazzano will be trusted by the browser.
-Do the following:
+Following are examples of importing the certificate on OSX.

 1. Save the root certificate to a file named ca.crt:
 ```kubectl get secret default-secret -n verrazzano-system  -o json|jq '.data."ca.crt"' | tr -d '"' | base64 -D >./ca.crt```